salilab/imp/modules/core/dependency/python-ihm/README.md

 (Note that pip builds a C extension module for faster reading of mmCIF and BinaryCIF files.
 This requires that your system has a C compiler.
-If you don't want to build the C extension module, install with `pip install ihm --install-option="--without-ext"`, and then the library will read files using pure Python instead.)
+If you don't have a C compiler available, the library will read files using pure Python instead.)

 # Installation from source code